pauleveritt/pauleveritt.github.io/src/docker_intro/index.rst

   database, or orchestrating multi-container apps (unless your Dockerfile forwards the ports.)
 This is really just emphasizing the previous point, and as said there, help is on its way.

-- *Run manage.py tasks*.
-Running Django management tasks isn't support in 5.0.2 but is fixed and should be in 5.0.3.

 Conclusion
 ==========